janba/GEL/doc/PyGEL_deployment.md

 ## What about Linux? ##

 On Linux you need to install GLFW and follow the steps above for MacOS.
 It should just work.
-Only remember to get the GLFW-devel package and not the regular package since that is probably missing the header files.
+Only remember to install the GLFW-devel package and not the regular GLFW package since that is probably missing the header files.

+## In the future ##

+Some cross compilation in the cloud based solution would be so much nicer.